winitzki/scall/tutorial/programming_dhall.md

 let finiteMyUnion : Finite MyUnion = { values = [ MyUnion.One, MyUnion.Two ] }
 ```

-We can also derive `Finite` evidence for products and co-products.
+We can also derive `Finite` evidence for products and co-products:

 ```dhall
 let finitePair : ∀(a : Type) → Finite a → ∀(b : Type) → Finite b → Finite (Pair a b)